-As the first month of the new year draws to a close, you’re likely to start re-examining wh.
-If you’re like a whopping 90% (a shocking but true statistic) of American resolution-makers, you might not be doing so great with yours.
+As the new year fast approaches, you're likely thinking of how to make the next year better.
+If you’re like a whopping 90% (a shocking but true statistic) of American resolution-makers, you might not do so great with yours.
 New Year's resolutions generally fall into a few broad categories: health goals, career goals, personal goals.
-We’ve got some advice, tools, and apps to guide you on how to stick to your goals in 2019.
+We’ve got some advice, tools, and apps to guide you on how to stick to your goals in the new year.

 Apps, Extensions, & Products

 For so many out there, new year’s resolutions are hard to keep because it gets too hard to keep the motivation going.
 This could be because daily life gets in the way, or you’re too self-critical, or just plain stressed out.
 Something that could potentially help with this is a meditation app like Headspace, which makes meditation and mindfulness easier to achieve with guided audio sessions that walk you through it.
 A huge bonus if your new year’s resolution happened to be to meditate more.

 Just as meditation could help with stress, which in turn could push your resolutions forward, so could CBD!
 We all need to put a little less pressure on ourselves, and CBD can help.
 The part of you that wants to give up when you miss a day at the gym, could be a little more silent with CBD.
 The derivative of the hemp plant is completely non-psychoactive and has been widely researched for its role in reducing stress, aches and pains, and promoting better mood and quality of sleep.
 CBD has also shown some promise in improving focus, which will make it easier to keep your eyes on the prize and keep your new year's resolution!